-Getting adequate insurance for your brewery can feel like an overwhelming process, but a specialty policy can take the stress out of the situation.
-The key is choosing an insurer that understands the specific needs and risks you face and then offers a complete, customized package.
-You also need to remember some elements that are easy to overlook.
+Getting adequate insurance for your brewery can feel like an overwhelming process, but a brewery insurance policy may take the stress out of the situation.
+The key is choosing a policy that helps cover your specific needs and the risks you face.
+This type of coverage combines elements of liquor liability, property, and business insurance into one simple policy.

 If a patron is over-served at your establishment, you may be held responsible and liable for damages or injuries related to the patron’s intoxication.

 Liquor liability insurance covers defense costs and damages to persons and property caused by intoxicated patrons.
 Training staff to recognize patrons who pose a liquor liability risk is a key risk control measure to consider.

 If a batch of beer is contaminated or in some way unfit to serve, breweries have much to lose, including the cost of additional materials, production time, disposal of product, and loss of revenue.
 If the batch makes it to store shelves, it becomes even more costly, both in direct revenue and brand reputation.

 Seek coverage for spoilage, contamination, and product recall to help offset the costs associated with these events.

 It’s estimated that three out of five businesses will be sued by their employees.
 Companies are vulnerable during the pre-hire process, actual employment, and during a reduction in workforce.
 Claims can arise in any size operation.
 You can do everything right and still be sued.